chevere/docs/packages/schwager.md

 Namespace `Chevere\Schwager`

 The Schwager package provides an API spec generator for the [Router](router.md) package.
+The complementary package [chevere/schwager-html](https://github.com/chevere/schwager-html) enables to create an HTML representation for Schwager.

 ::: tip 💡 Schwager introduction
- Read [Schwager API](https://rodolfoberrios.com/2023/06/20/schwager-api/) at Rodolfo's blog for a compressive introduction to this package.
+Read [Schwager API](https://rodolfoberrios.com/2023/06/20/schwager-api/) and [Schwager HTML](https://rodolfoberrios.com/2023/10/28/schwager-html/) at Rodolfo's blog for a compressive introduction to this package.
 :::

 ## Installing

-Schwager is available through [Packagist](https://packagist.org/packages/chevere/schwager) and the repository source is at [GitHub](https://github.com/chevere/schwager).
+Schwager is available through [Packagist](https://packagist.org/packages/chevere/schwager) and the repository source is at [chevere/schwager](https://github.com/chevere/schwager).

 ```sh
 composer require chevere/schwager